Development of Spock: Origins and "The Cage"

-During an interview segment of TV Land's 40th Anniversary Star Trek Marathon on November 12, 2006 Leonard Nimoy reveals that Gene Roddenberry's first choice to play Spock was George Lindsey.
+During an interview segment of TV Land's 40th Anniversary Star Trek Marathon on November 12, 2006 Leonard Nimoy revealed that Gene Roddenberry's first choice to play Spock was George Lindsey.
 Because of the flippant way Nimoy made the comment it has been suggested that he was joking.
-The claim Lindsey was offered the role was given more credibility when Lindsey's close friend Ernest Borgnine wrote in his autobiography, "my hand to God - he turned down the part of Mr. Spock on TV's Star Trek, the role that made Leonard Nimoy famous."
+The claim that Lindsey was offered the role was given more credibility when Lindsey's close friend Ernest Borgnine wrote in his autobiography, "my hand to God - he turned down the part of Mr. Spock on TV's Star Trek, the role that made Leonard Nimoy famous."

 When offered, Nimoy accepted the role.
 However, he was still apprehensive as he wanted to have a serious acting career and did not want to be made to look foolish by playing an alien with pointy ears and other as-then undetermined makeup.
 When the character was included in the original 1964 pitch, Roddenberry wrote that the character was "probably half Martian, he has a slightly reddish complexion and semi-pointed ears".
 Early versions had the character ingest energy through a plate in his stomach.
 Writer Samuel A. Peeples told Roddenberry these attributes made Spock too alien, and suggested "he should at least be half-human and have the problems of both sides", believing the human traits made the character more interesting and able to comment on the human condition more believably.
 Spock's home planet was changed because Roddenberry thought if the show was a success, humans might actually walk on Mars during the series' run.
 The eventual logical nature of Spock was originally written into the character Number One as portrayed by Majel Barrett.
 It was not until the second pilot that this was included as one of Spock's traits.

 The first makeup tests for Spock were conducted as production began on the pilot.
 Lee Greenway, a makeup artist for Desilu Studios, applied papier-mâché and liquid latex directly to Nimoy's ears.
 A variety of tests were conducted over the course of four or five days.
 The actor was horrified at the results, saying the creations made him look like an "overgrown jackrabbit" or an "elf with a hyperactive thyroid".
 Fred Phillips was subsequently asked to make the ears, but he passed this task onto John Chambers so he could concentrate on achieving the right shade of red for Spock's skin.